Jonny-exe/binary-fractions/binary_fractions/README.md

 The value does not change.
 The precision does not change.
 Only the integer part and the mantissa change such that the same value is represented but without exponent.

+Any possible simplification will be done before any possible length adjustment.

 **Examples**: